Dissipative Cylindrical Collapse of Charged Anisotropic Fluid

 \subsection{Electromagnetic energy tensor and Maxwell's equations}

 The electromagnetic energy-momentum tensor for the charged fluid is given by

 and the corresponding Maxwell's equations are

 where $F_{\alpha\beta}$ is the electromagnetic field tensor, $\psi_{\alpha}$ is the corresponding four potential and $J_{\alpha}$ is the four current density vector.
-Since the charge is comoving with the fluid, there is no magnetic field, and the four current density is proportional to the four velocity i.e. we have
+Since the charge is comoving with the fluid, the charge per unit length of the cylinder is at rest with respect to the fluid and there is no magnetic field, so that the four current density is proportional to the four velocity i.e. we have